lesovsky/pgscv/doc/usage-en.md

 - **listen_address**: network address and port where the application should listen on.
 Default value: `127.0.0.1:9890`.

 - **autoupdate**: controls tracking new versions and auto-update procedure.
-Default value: false (disabled).
+Default value: "off" (disabled).
+Valid values are:
+  - *off* - auto-update is disabled
+  - *devel* - auto-update allowed for release candidates (not recommended)
+  - *stable* - auto-update allowed only for stable releases (recommended)

 - **no_track_mode**: controls tracking of sensitive information, such as query texts.
 Default value: false (disabled).